crypticism/scala-interview/README.md

 ## Backend design

 The backend only contains two files.
 One file creates the FastAPI instance, defines default data and creates endpoints.
 The other file defines the types used by the API.

-## Issues

-I ran into CORS issues when deploying onto the server and ran out of time to attempt to resolve them